How to spend a few days exploring Lodz, Poland’s third-largest city

 As a result of the Great Depression of the 1930s, the devastation of World War II and decades of Communist rule, the city’s industrial strength fell into serious decline in the 20th century but Lodz also has a second industry that is active and doing rather well and that is filmmaking.
 Nicknamed Hollywoodge, Lodz has long been accredited as the centre of Polish movie making.
 Several renowned Polish directors, including Roman Polanski, attended the National Film School in Lodz, while part of the city’s Cinematography Museum is dedicated to the Polish movie industry (the rest of the museum is devoted to carved wood panelling!).
 The city even has its own Walk of Fame located outside the Grand Hotel on Piotrkowska Street.

-What to do in Lodz?
+Things to do in Lodz?

 Self-guided walking tour of Lodz (approximately 5 hours)

-The Tourist Board on Piotrkowska Street is a good a place to begin a walking tour of the city.
+The Tourist Board on Piotrkowska Street is a good place to begin a walking tour of the city.
 Firstly get yourself a city map and also ask the Tourist Board for a copy of their free guidebook entitled Jewish Landmarks in Lodz.
 This useful publication highlights what there is to see in the Litzmannstadt (former Jewish ghetto) district of the city and without it, a self-guided visit to this particular part of the city would be fairly meaningless as you won’t know where to go and what to look out for.
 If the Tourist Board on Piotrkowska Street doesn’t have a copy of this guide, try the branch at Manufaktura, which you will pass before heading up to Litzmannstadt.
 Alternatively, download it from the Tourist Board’s website.

 With maps in hand, head along Piotrkowska Street in a northerly direction.
 Outside the Grand Hotel you will see plenty of bronze stars honouring famous names from the Polish film industry – Lodz’s own version of Hollywood Boulevard!

-Also remember to look up as you walk along the street.
+Remember to look up as you walk along the street.
 Although much of the city’s key architecture was either destroyed during World War II or allowed to fall into a state of disrepair in the wake of the Communist-era, many buildings on Piotrkowska Street have now been restored or are in the process of being so.
 That said, we also enjoyed ducking off the main drag to look at some of the side-streets and courtyards, many of which are still fairly rundown and full of character.

 Before you reach Plac Wolnosci (Freedom Square) at the top of Piotrkowska Street, take a left down a gated side alley (more or less opposite the Church of Pentecost) to visit the Former Hotel Polski.
 Now apartments, the building is noteworthy as it is completely covered in tiny pieces of mirrors.
+Of all the things to do in Lodz, taking a selfie or two here is probably one of the most popular.

 Continue across Freedom Square (still going north) for two blocks and then turn right and walk towards the impressive Manufaktura.
 On the way, you can stop to visit the Historical Museum of Lodz (also known as the City Museum of Lodz and the Izrael K. Poznanski Palace).
 Built at the turn of the 20th century for the textile magnate and philanthropist, Baron Izrael K. Poznanski, it really is a glorious-looking, Neo-Baroque style building but in our opinion, the facade and the view from the back garden are more impressive than the contents within.